 The severity and type of symptoms you have and how much they bother you or impact your life are all facts that will help a doctor diagnose a patient.
 A simple questionnaire called the International Prostate Symptom Score (IPSS) is a common starting point2.

 A patient voluntarily empties his baldder, and the amount and speed of urine flow are measured.
-A special device can help physicinas detect reduced uring flow associated with BPH2.
+A special device can help physicians detect reduced uring flow associated with BPH2.

 The Digital Rectum Exam (DRE) test is performed by the Urologist who will use their gloved index finger to feel your prostate through the rectal wall to assess the size, shape and stiffness of your prostate1.

-Prostate Specific Antigen Test (PSA) is a protein made b prostate tissue.
+Prostate Specific Antigen Test (PSA) is a protein made only by the prostate gland.
 The amount of PSA measured in your blood normally increases with age and prostate size, but abnormally high levels may indicate the need for additional testing1.

 1. National Cancer Institute.
 (2011, August).
 Understanding Prostate Changes.
 Retrieved: http://www.cancer.gov/types/prostate/understanding-prostate-changes/prostate-booklet.pdf.